veronica320/Recursive-NPs/data/RNPC/tasks/README.md

 - `id`: Example ID.
 - `combo`: The combination of modifier semantic categories in the current NP.
 For example, `pri-sub` means that the first modifier (M1) is privative and the second (M2) is subsective.
 - `source NP`: The source NP of the current example.
 - `label`: The label of the current example.
-The meaning of the labels should be self-explanatory.
+See below for the label meaning.

 Each file: